erikwatson/Spider/README.md

 Spider
 ======

-Spider builds Websites with Haxe targeting PHP with support for MySql and SQLite3.
+Spider is a tiny web framework for Haxe targeting PHP.

 ## Requirements